-1. A) The following "Deferred Commencement" conditions are applied and must be satisfied before the consent can operate:-
+A) The following "Deferred Commencement" conditions are applied and must be satisfied before the consent can operate:-

 Consent is granted subject to the following "deferred commencement" conditions.
-In accordance with Section 4.16(3) of the Environmental Planning and Assessment Act, this development consent will not operate until you satisfy the Council as to the matters set out in these "deferred commencement" conditions.
+In accordance with Section 4.16(3) of the Environmental Planning and Assessment Act 1979, this development consent will not operate until the Applicant satisfies the Council as to the matters set out in these "deferred commencement" conditions.